MyTooliT/ICOc/Documentation/Development.md

      1. once with `STH` → `Status` set to `Epoxied`, and
      2. once set to `Bare PCB`

      in the [configuration](../mytoolit/config/config.yaml).
-To make sure, that the STU flash test also works, please use both STU test commands described in the section “STU Test” of the [test document](Test.md).
+To make sure, that the STU flash test also works, please use both STU test commands described in the section [“STU Test”](#development:section:stu-test).

      If you follow the steps above you make sure that the **flash tests work** for both STU and STH, and there are **no unintentional consequences of (not) flashing the chip** before you run the other parts of the test suite.